404pandas/Witchers-Satchel/README.md

 - **Dice Roller**: A rolling kit with all the popular D&D dice.
 Tracks roll history to persist through app closure.
 - **Potion Tracker**: A tracking system to keep track of how often you have stirred a potion.
 Create, Read, and Delete functionality.
 - **Media Player**: A fully functioning media player loaded with the only song you need to hear.
+- **Encounter Practice**: A random encounter generator that pairs you with random monsters to guess their sign vulnerability.
+Interacts with potion system to allow for instant wins.

 ### 🎓 From Kadi’s Course